mkryshak/warehouse-api-monolith/README.md

 ## API Specification ##
 The *warehouse-api* application accepts both HTTP and HTTPS traffic on ports 80 and 443, respectively.
 The default URI prefix is `/api/v1/warehouse` (this can be changed).

-The following URIs will accept `GET` request methods:
+The following URIs will accept `GET` requests to fetch product information:
 - `/api/v1/warehouse/product`
 - `/api/v1/warehouse/prodcut/{sku}`
 - `/api/v1/warehouse/product/description/{sku}`